How many people are affected by/at risk for stroke?

 Stroke is a leading cause of death and disability in the United States.
 People of all ages and backgrounds can have a stroke.
 However, some demographic factors put certain people at higher risk of stroke or death from stroke.
 These include:

 • Race/ethnicity.
-African Americans have almost two times the risk of white people of having a first stroke.
-Hispanic Americans and American Indian/Alaska Natives are at greater risk than whites are for having a stroke but are at less risk than African Americans.
-African Americans and Hispanics are more likely than whites to die after having a stroke.
+African Americans have almost two times the risk of White people of having a first stroke.
+Hispanic Americans and American Indian/Alaska Natives are at greater risk than White people are for having a stroke but are at less risk than African Americans.
+African Americans and Hispanics are more likely than White people to die after having a stroke.

 • Geography.
 The highest U.S. death rates from stroke occur in the southeastern United States.